mtreid06/RCM/README.md

 # Recursive Cognition Modules (RCM)

 Part of the **Emergent Identity Toolkit** within the [AI-Human-Collaboration](https://github.com/mtreid06/AI-Human-Collaboration) repository.
+If you want to talk about the content of this repository, join the [Fractal Forum](https://discord.gg/t2KqHrnYGF) Discord server!

 ## Overview